parallelinc/ahead/docs/scope.md

 ## Auditability

-The system must maintain an audit trail for accounting-relevant actions.
+The system must maintain an audit trail for every platform action that can affect financial records, source evidence, reconciliation state, user attribution, integration state, or AI-derived decisions.
+Auditability is not optional and must not be deferred.

 Audit log entries should include: